103I.535 Elevator shaft contractor's license.

-(1) the licensee must include an additional late fee set by the commissioner; and
+(1) the licensee must include a late fee of $75; and

 (2) the licensee may not conduct activities authorized by the elevator shaft contractor's license until the renewal application, renewal application fee, and late fee, and all other information required in subdivision 8 are submitted.

 * NOTE: Laws 1999, chapter 250, article 3, does not repeal *rules or fees in effect on June 30, 2001.
 Laws 2000, chapter *488, article 12, section 23.